mamarcus64/CrossNews/README.md

 conda env create -f conda_environments/authorship.yaml conda activate authorship
 ```
 The conda environments `luar.yaml`, `part.yaml`, and `stel.yaml` can also be used for each of the LUAR, PART, and STEL embedding methods in the full release of CrossNews.
-However, implementations of these models in the code appendix are unlikely to perform well given the small amount of data that is uploaded, as each embedding model in the paper is trained on the full silver set.

 ## Usage